 Bob: And they think that’s the end.

-Jim: I mean, that seems- seems so simple, but it really – it- it ministered to Erin, your wife’s heart
+Jim: I mean, that seems- seems so simple, but it really, it- it ministered to Erin, your wife’s heart.

-Jim: I’m with Erin.
+Jim: I’m with Erin. (laughs) Yeah.

-Dr. Smalley: I’m… I love the comedian Jim Gaffigan comparing making a bed to taking your shoes off and then tying them. (laughing) It’s like why?
-I want to get back into the bed how I like – how I left it in.
-And so, we’ve just battled that.
-And I kind of finally went, you know, if you want the bed made, you go for that.
-That- that’s your choice until she had a foot injury and was in a cast and I walked into our bedroom and I watched my precious wife (laughter) in a cast hop around the perimeter of our bed trying to make it.
-And I said, “Okay.
-This is like sick.
+Dr. Smalley: I’m… I love the comedian Jim Gaffigan comparing making a bed to taking your shoes off and then tying them. (laughing) It’s like, “Why?
+I want to get back into the bed, how I lie- how I left it.”
+And so we’ve just battled that, and I kinda funny, when, you know, “If you want the bed made, go for it.
+That- that’s your choice,” until she had a foot injury and was in a cast and I walked into our bedroom and I watched my precious (laughs) wife in a cast hop around the perimeter of our bed trying to make it.
+And I said, “Okay, this is like sick.
 Like, there’s, okay, seriously, you’re gonna injure yourself.
 It’s a bed.
 Let it go.”
 And in- in the course of that discussion, really understanding why that was so important to her and how much that meant to have a bed made, I finally got it.

 Jim: Let me turn the table, a little.
-We’re four guys sitting at this table, and I wanna represent, uh, at least Jean. (laughing) But maybe women listening as well.
-Because I think women in this perspective – this is tough for them because they believe I- I have to sacrifice who I am for the sake of my marriage and my husband.
-So, let’s put it in that context from a woman’s perspective, that sense of sacrifice.
+We’re four guys sitting at this table, and I wanna represent, uh, at least Jean. (laughing) But maybe women listening as well, ’cause I think women in this perspective, this is tough for them ’cause they believe, “I- I have to sacrifice who I am for the sake of my marriage and my husband.”
+So let’s put it in that context, from a woman’s perspective, that sense of sacrifice.
 “I gave up my career for the family.
 I gave up this.”
-Um, speak to the need to kind of put that in perspective.
-How God sees that and what’s healthy and unhealthy.
+Um, speak to the need to kind of put that in perspective, how God sees that and what’s healthy and unhealthy.

-Jim: But let me press you a little bit.
-So, at Hope Restored you’re seeing literally hundreds, thousands of couples.
+Jim: But, let me press you a little bit.
+So, at Hope Restored you’re seeing, literally, hundreds, thousands of couples.

 Jim: How do you prevent that root of bitterness from springing up?